 ML of excited states

-There are several ways to learn and predict excited-state energies and forces with MLatom which are shown below.
+There are several ways to learn and predict excited-state energies and forces with MLatom.
+You can train a single model for each state or use our MS-ANI to learn all electronic state energies and forces simultaneously.
+It is recommended that you get familiar with excited-state data format in MLatom which are required for training ML models.
 See the manuals for other cases such as application of ML for UV/vis one- and two-photon absorption calculations.

 Multi-state ANI models